Skip to main content

 Flora Ecosystems

-Vegetation on the island is limited by exposure to severe Atlantic weather, consisting primarily of maritime grassland communities dominated by sea pink, sea campion, and various grasses on the upper slopes.
-The cliffs support specialized crevice communities of sea spleenwort and other hardy ferns.
+Vegetation on the island is limited by exposure to severe Atlantic weather, consisting primarily of maritime grassland communities dominated by sea pink (Armeria maritima), sea campion, and various grasses on the upper slopes.
+The cliffs support specialised crevice communities of sea spleenwort and other hardy ferns.
 Sheltered areas around the monastic enclosure support slightly more diverse vegetation including sorrel, scurvy grass, and various mosses.
-The seabird colonies significantly enrich the soil with guano, creating fertile conditions for lush grass growth on the upper slopes.
+The seabird colonies significantly enrich the soil with guano, creating fertile conditions for lush grass growth on the upper slopes where puffins nest in burrows.

 Geology

-Great Skellig is composed of Old Red Sandstone dating to the Devonian period, approximately 360 to 400 million years old.
-The island represents an erosional remnant of the Iveragh Peninsula's geological formations, isolated from the mainland by marine erosion.
-The steeply dipping sandstone beds create the dramatic pinnacle-like form of the island, with near-vertical cliffs on the northern and eastern faces.
+Great Skellig is composed of Old Red Sandstone dating to the Devonian period, approximately 360 to 385 million years ago.
+[1] The island represents an erosional remnant of the Iveragh Peninsula's geological formations, isolated from the mainland by marine erosion.
+The steeply dipping sandstone beds — tilted and folded during the Variscan Orogeny around 290–270 million years ago — create the dramatic pinnacle-like form of the island, with near-vertical cliffs on the northern and eastern faces.
 Wave action has carved sea caves and arches at the base of the cliffs.

 Climate And Weather

 The island experiences an extreme oceanic climate with strong winds, high humidity, and salt spray affecting all habitats.
-Average temperatures are mild year-round, ranging from 7 degrees in winter to 14 degrees in summer, with frost being very rare.
-Annual rainfall exceeds 1,200 millimeters, and the island is frequently shrouded in fog and mist.
-Severe Atlantic storms with wind gusts exceeding 100 kilometers per hour can make landing impossible for weeks at a time, particularly in winter.
+Average temperatures are mild year-round, ranging from 7 degrees Celsius in winter to 14 degrees in summer, with frost being very rare.
+[1] Annual rainfall exceeds 1,200 millimetres, and the island is frequently shrouded in fog and mist.
+Severe Atlantic storms with wind gusts exceeding 100 kilometres per hour can make landing impossible for weeks at a time, particularly in winter.

 Human History

-Skellig Michael was home to an early Christian monastic community from approximately the sixth to the twelfth century, with monks living in remarkable stone beehive huts built without mortar on terraces carved from the rock face 180 meters above the sea.
-The monastery represents one of the most extreme examples of early medieval asceticism, with monks choosing this isolated and harsh location for spiritual isolation.
-After the monastery was abandoned, the island continued to be visited periodically by pilgrims and later by lighthouse keepers.
+Skellig Michael was home to an early Christian monastic community from approximately the sixth to the eighth century, with monks living in remarkable stone beehive huts (clochán) built without mortar on terraces carved from the rock face 180 metres above the sea.
+[1] The monastery represents one of the most extreme examples of early medieval asceticism, with monks choosing this isolated and harsh location for spiritual isolation.
+After the monastery was abandoned in the late 12th or early 13th century, the island continued to be visited periodically by pilgrims and later by lighthouse keepers.

 Park History

 The island received UNESCO World Heritage Site inscription in 1996 for its outstanding universal value as an example of early Christian monastic settlement in an extreme location.
-Nature reserve designation protects the seabird colonies and island ecology.
-The Office of Public Works manages both the cultural and natural heritage, with visitor numbers strictly limited to protect the fragile site.
-The island gained additional fame as a filming location for the Star Wars franchise.
+[1] The Great Skellig Nature Reserve was established in 1988 under the Wildlife Act; the NPWS manages the nature reserve designation while the Office of Public Works manages the World Heritage property and its monastic structures.
+[2] Visitor numbers are strictly limited to approximately 180 per day during the season to protect the fragile site.
+[3] The island gained additional fame as a filming location for the Star Wars franchise.

 Major Trails And Attractions